Try Our Spread Betting Calculator

 CONTENTS

-Our spread betting calculator utilises industry average spreads taken from over 40 brokers and end-of-day market prices.
-When using the calculator, you can choose from six major currency pairs used in forex trading, or if you prefer, opt for the ‘other’ category to simulate making a spread bet on another market such as the FTSE 100.
+Our spread betting calculator uses industry average spreads drawn from more than 40 brokers and their end-of-day market prices.
+When using the calculator, you can choose one of the six major currency pairs used in forex trading.

 Our spread betting calculator